BlockMechanic/rain/README.md

 Development Process
 -------------------

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/rain/rain/tags) are created regularly to indicate new official, stable release versions of Rain Core.
+The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
+[Tags](https://github.com/rain/rain/tags) are created regularly from release branches to indicate new official, stable release versions of Rain Core.

+The https://github.com/rain-core/gui repository is used exclusively for the development of the GUI.
+Its master branch is identical in all monotree repositories.
+Release branches and tags do not exist, so please do not fork that repository unless it is for development reasons.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).